See videos about Financial Assistance:

 At a minimum, a student must satisfactorily complete 67 percent of all classes attempted each semester.
 In addition, a student must maintain a cumulative completion rate of 67 percent or higher.
 Only credits attempted at WNC will be considered in this calculation.
 Additionally, all repeated courses are included in determining the 67 percent completion requirement.

 If you receive federal financial aid and withdraw from ALL of your classes before completing more than 60 percent of the semester, you will be required to return any unearned federal funds.
-The Financial Assistance Office will calculate the amount.
+The Financial Assistance Office will perform a Return of Title IV (R2T4) calculation.
 Federal work-study earnings are excluded from the calculation.